EPERLab/OSeMOSYS-CR_Documentation/docs/53_TRMBUSHYBD02.rst

 OutputActivityRatio[r,t,f,m,y]
 +++++++++
-The equation (8) shows the Output Activity Ratio for TRMBUSHYBD02, for every scenario and associated to the fuel Public Transport in Buses.
+The equation (8) shows the Output Activity Ratio for TRMBUSHYBD02, for every scenario and associated to the fuel Public Transport in Minibus.

 OutputActivityRatio=1 [PJ/Gvkm]   (8)